saltcorn/record-and-rerun/README.md

 # record-and-rerun
 This plugin allows you to record user interactions (navigations, clicks and keypresses) on a page, store them in the database and rerun them later using the playwright framework.
 This way you can easily create automated tests (*or benchmarks*) based on real user interactions.
+## System requirements
+This plugin requires **Playwright** on your server.
+Playwright needs several system libraries that must be installed with `sudo`.

+While configuring the plugin, you will see a button *Install Playwright*, but this only works if all dependencies are fulfilled.
+You can ensure this by running:

+    sudo npx playwright install-deps

+and click the button.
+Or alternatively, install everything on your own:

+    sudo npx playwright install-deps
+    npx playwright install
 ## Plugin configuration
-The configuration has an option to set up the standard Tables, Views and Actions to get started quickly.
+In the plugin configuration you have an option to set up the standard Tables, Views and Actions.
 ### Database schema
 The table-schema looks like this: